 RPM is the abbreviation for Revolutions Per Minute.
 It is a measure of the speed of rotation of any object.
 In a centrifuge, the RPM indicates the number of rotations the centrifuge bowl completes in one minute.
 RPM is a unitless number independent of any object's properties.

 Though RCF and RPM are units of measurement related to centrifuges, they are fundamentally different.
 The RCF of a centrifuge is the actual centrifugal force (or g-force) generated by the centrifuge bowl rotation.

-While the RPM is the speed of rotation of the bowl, the RCF is a function of the RPM and the rotating object’s radius.
+While the RPM is the speed of rotation of the bowl, the RCF functions the RPM and the rotating object’s radius.